nickziv/illumetrics_cmd/README.md

 Run `make clean` to remove everything that was built.

-You may wish to change the `PREFIX`, `SLPREFIX`, and `GRPREFIX`.
-They define the install prefix for illumetrics, and the search prefixes for libslablist and libgraph.
+You may wish to change the `PREFIX`, `SLPREFIX`, `GRPREFIX`, and `GITPREFIX`.
+They define the install prefix for illumetrics, and the search prefixes for libslablist, libgraph, and libgit2.

 Status
 ======